zicongleoqu/movie-rating-project-fullstack-backend/README.md

 - Create a new review
 - Delete a review by Id

-This is a Spring Boot microservice that uses MongoDB as NoSQL database.
+This is a Spring Boot microservice that uses MongoDB as a NoSQL database.
+- It stores two tables: movies and reviews.
+The Movies table contains details about the movie and all of its reviews.
+The Reviews table has a rating (out of 5), a comment, and the related movie's id.

 # Dockerization
 The Spring Boot and MongoDB are both dockerized and can be found on DockerHub here: https://hub.docker.com/repository/docker/leoqu/movie-rating-project/general